 Sales, or the possibility or perceived possibility of sales, of a substantial number of Shares in the market may have had, and could in the future have a material adverse effect on the market price of the Shares and other securities.
 Our counterparty to the Highbridge Facility (see "THE COMPANY AND ITS BUSI-NESS-Additional information on our business-Material agreements-Financing Arrangements-Equity-linked financing arrangement with Highbridge" for more information) is managed by a hedge fund that, to our knowledge, sells a corresponding number of Shares in the market before or after it exchanges the exchangeable notes that we issue to to Highbridge from time to time.
-Our equity-linked financing with IRIS is structured in a way that enables IRIS (if and when we issue new debt instruments to it) to continuously sell Shares in the market during the term of such instruments.
-Holders of Bonds-including Highbridge, which holds 32% of the principal value of the 2017/22 Bonds and plans to exchange such bonds for Bonds in the Exchange Offer-will have the right to convert the Bonds into Shares at any time before the maturity of the Bonds in 2024 and will be able to sell some or all of the Shares issued by the Company upon such conversion in the market or otherwise at any time.
+Holders of Bonds-including Highbridge, which held 32% of the principal value of the 2017/22 Bonds and exchanged such bonds for Bonds in the Exchange Offer-will have the right to convert the Bonds into Shares at any time before the maturity of the Bonds in 2024 and will be able to sell some or all of the Shares issued by the Company upon such conversion in the market or otherwise at any time.
 The current lock-up undertaking of Idorsia vis-à-vis us with respect to 1,000,000 Shares will terminate with the Company's consent or when we obtain FDA approval for sale of vamorolone in DMD in the U.S.